calm/PersistentStreamPlayer/README.md

 ## PersistentStreamPlayer

 Handles the playing of an audio file while streaming, **and** saves the data to a local URL as soon as the stream completes.
+Battle-tested in the production version of [Calm](https://www.calm.com/ios)

 ### Installation